sifzerda/next-fiction/README.md

 above rule of invisibility (see: 13.2.5) (the next words)

+I also address this under ‘Cowardly or Courageous' under the Horror Section. (main charactetrs)

+ (remember Blake Snyder&#39;s ‘Stasis = Death&#39; concept) (main characters)

 footnotes are not resetting on page switch (they're accumulating)

+r reason for existence, possibly through a ‘Microcosmic&#39; scene (main characters)

+the ‘People avoid Jinxing&#39; rule. (main characters)

+the strange sandwich Remember this rule under Part 2?
+It also applies to characters (actually, it applies to everything). (main hcaraterts)

 IN THE FIRST WORDS CHAPTER, put the examples inside blue boxes (or other color)

 OVERALL FORMATTING STYLING: